3 THINGS BUSINESS OWNERS MUST DO TO THRIVE AFTER LOCKDOWN

 2) MAINTAIN AWARENESS DURING LOCKDOWN

-Just because you aren’t in a position to generate as many sales as you were before lockdown measures were put in place doesn’t mean you should give up on your marketing altogether.
+Just because you aren’t in a position to generate as many sales as you were before lockdown measures were put in place, it doesn’t mean you should give up on your marketing altogether.
 While it would be nice to take a break and put everything on hold, that approach is simply not practical in the world of increased competition and decreased consumer attention spans.
-Putting all marketing on hold is highly likely to result in decreased brand awareness in your market and if you are not maintaining awareness during this lockdown period you have a competitor who is.
-What you must do is pivot your marketing away from generating leads and toward raising awareness of your brand.
+Putting all marketing on hold is highly likely to result in decreased brand awareness in your market and if you are not maintaining awareness during this lockdown period, you have a competitor who is.
+What you must do is pivot your marketing away from generating leads and towards raising awareness of your brand.

 3) CREATE A PLAN

-In order to gain as much momentum as possible out the get when lockdown lifts you must have an established plan of action.
+In order to gain as much momentum as possible out of lockdown, you must have an established plan of action.
 Luckily, the majority of us will have the time to plan more than ever.

 Social Media Plan

-Now is a great time to start creating content to post to social media over the coming months.
-Many tools exist such as buffer which allows businesses to schedule a batch of social media content to go out over a set period of time.
-This is beneficial as it allows you to essentially take a set it and forget it approach to your social media efforts.
+Now is a great time to start creating content to post on social media over the coming months.
+Many tools exist such as Buffer that allows businesses to schedule a batch of social media content to go out over a set period of time.
+This is beneficial as it lets you essentially take a set it and forget it approach in your social media efforts.
 You should, of course, ensure that any content that you schedule is evergreen and is unlikely to be outdated by the time it is actually posted.